algorithmic-sabotage/asrg/content/docs/research/theorizing-algorithmic_sabotage/index.md

 {{% /details %}}

+### Download

+#### E-Brochure

+The initial version of the text is available for download as an e-brochure in [PDF](files/e-brochure-theorizing-algorithmic_sabotage-a5.pdf) format.
+Entitled _Theorizing “Algorithmic Sabotage”_, this brochure has been edited by the Algorithmic Sabotage Research Group (ASRG).
+The design and layout were created by [Apsara Flury](https://www.apsara.ch/) and produced using the [Alternative Layout System](https://alternativelayoutsystem.com/), a framework developed by Giliane Cachin and INT Studio.
+The publication incorporates the typefaces _Authentic Sans_ by [AUTHENTIC](https://authentic.website/) and _Generation Mono_ by [Nguyen Gobber](https://nguyengobber.com/typefaces/generation-mono).
+It is distributed under the terms of the _Collective Conditions for Re-Use (CC4r) 1.0_ license.
+For a comprehensive explanation of this licensing framework, please refer to the official documentation available at https://constantvzw.org/wefts/cc4r.en.html.

-### Contact {#contact}
+### Contact

-If you wish to offer comments or suggestions pertaining to this text, we kindly invite you to send them to our designated email address: `x7kekmg7@proton.me`.
+If you wish to offer comments or suggestions pertaining to this text, we kindly invite you to send them to our designated email address: [x7kekmg7@proton.me](mailto:x7kekmg7@proton.me).

 For secure email communication, we encourage the use of our GPG key in conjunction with the provided email address.
 The corresponding public key can be accessed either from [here](https://algorithmic-sabotage.github.io/asrg/about/DD4FF0D691C7C8F501C1CD0441CC385A75C16CD7.asc) or retrieved from a public key server by executing the following command: